Maritime flag signalling: Early developments

 By 1653, the Royal Navy had issued instructions by which an admiral could signal various orders by hoisting flags in various locations on his ship.
-Modern naval code signalling began with the invention of maritime signal flags in the mid-17th century by the then-Duke of York (subsequently James II) who was created Lord High Admiral after the Restoration.
+Modern naval code signalling began with the invention of maritime signal flags in the mid-17th century by the then-Duke of York (subsequently James II of England) who was created Lord High Admiral after the Restoration.
 A ship's message had to be approved by the officer of the watch, and his system was augmented and changed in various ways over the following century.
 In 1790, Admiral Lord Howe issued a new signal book for a numerary system, using numeral flags to signal a number; the number indicated the message, not the mast from which the flags flew.
 Substitute flags were also instituted to indicate repeated numerals, and there was consideration of making the flags more distinct.

 French developments

 A numerical flag code using ten coloured flags was proposed by Bertrand-François Mahé de La Bourdonnais in 1738.
 Bourdonnais proposed hoisting the flags in groups of three, making a thousand possible messages that could be transmitted by reference to a code book.
 His idea was not taken up at the time, but it was noticed by Ignace Chappe, the brother of Claude Chappe.
 The Chappes developed an optical land telegraph which used a numerical code book with many thousands of messages.

 In 1763, Sebastian Francisco de Bigot, the founder of the Académie de Marine in Brest, published Tactique Navale ou Traité des Evolutions et des Signaux.
 This was the first established system for coded flags with a defined protocol for using them.
 The code had 336 possible signals.
 De Bigot's book was published in England in 1767, but it was several decades before the Royal Navy developed their own system.